 Show them that you have confidence in them, and that you are happy to have them on your team.
 Go over a portfolio of their achievements and contributions, and emphasize the value that they add to your organization.

 Remember, we all have in us a metaphorical bucket that needs to be filled with affirmations.
 Helping a fake-aholic to appreciate themselves is one situation where genuine praise can go a long way.

 Make sure that they don't have too much to do in too little time.
 Ask them what extra resources they need to help them to carry out their responsibilities.

 Discuss reassigning one or two of their projects to another team member to ease their workload.
 But be ready for a denial that help is needed, and reassure them that there is no implied failure in such an intervention.

-If you are a fake-aholic, take comfort in the knowledge that, while it may not be easy, overcoming fake-aholism is doable.
-You don’t need to feel helpless.
+Take comfort in the knowledge that, while it may not be easy, overcoming fake-aholism is doable.
+You don't need to feel helpless.
 Acknowledge your situation and seek support.
 Most of all, focus on all the things that you get right and practice self-acceptance.
 Self-acceptance is a gift we give to ourselves.
-It’s the gift of self-trust.
+It's the gift of self-trust.

 Bruna Martinuzzi is an experienced coach, presenter and trainer living in Canada.
 She's the author of "The Leader as Mensch," excerpts of which are available to read in the Mind Tools toolkit.
 She's also the author of several Mind Tools blogs.